intersystems-ib/workshop-sam-monitoring/README.md

 Alerts will be displayed in the Alerts Panel and in the instance state, check [Understanding Instance State](https://docs.intersystems.com/sam/csp/docbook/DocBook.UI.Page.cls?KEY=ASAM#ASAM_use_instance_state).

+## (d).
+Alert handling
+You can create alert handlers to specify additional actions for SAM for an alert fires.

+* Have a look at [AlertHandler](iris/src/Demo/AlertHandler.cls).
+You can use something similar to send text messages using Telegram or email.

+* After creating the alert handler, you need to import it into SAM.
+We will use the Management Portal of the InterSystems IRIS instance that is included with SAM to import the handler.

+  * Access http://localhost:8080/csp/sys/UtilHome.csp using `superuser` and password you defined for SAM.
+  * `System Explorer > Classes > Namespace SAM > Import > My Local Machine` and import [AlertHandler](iris/src/Demo/AlertHandler.cls).

 Check differences in config files